 The Contractor shall utilize personnel with demonstrated competence and experience are to install concrete formwork and falsework, to ensure that the joints are in line and level.

+Quality Control

+Upon completion of the falsework foundation and prior to installation of falsework, the Contractor’s engineer who completed the falsework foundation design shall conduct an interim inspection of the work to verify that the falsework foundation has been constructed according to the Falsework Foundation Design Report and issue written permission to proceed with the work.

+The Contractor shall arrange for inspection of formwork and falsework by a Professional Engineer .

 Shop Drawings

 Submit shop drawings in accordance with Section 01300 - Submittals.

-Submit formwork and falsework drawings bearing seal and signature of a professional engineer for record purpose.
+Submit formwork and falsework drawings bearing seal and signature of a Professional Engineer for record purpose.

 Formwork and falsework shop drawings will not be reviewed for structural adequacy.